-1 in 22 Indian Women are at risk of developing BREAST CANCER.
+1 in 22 Indian Women is at risk of developing BREAST CANCER.

 The good news is that early Breast Cancer is treatable with a 90% cure rate and nearly 100 % cure rate in a very early stage.